noutijo/timetable/README.md

  ```

 # login
-Once you have launched the application you must log in as either administrator or voter.
+Once you have launched the application you must log to manage.

+Default id: `oreol`
+Default password: `oreol`

 ![](/imgs/login.png)